Parent page: Server Items

 - Collaborators - editors have full control to manage access permissions for the folder.

-Sharing a folder within a connected Workspace is one thing, but sharing the data within that folder is another altogether.
+Sharing a folder within a managed content server is one thing, but sharing the data within that folder is another altogether.
 For example, a folder may be in use by two teams, with content from one team not intended for general consumption, while the other team's data is public-facing.
-Certain data – more specifically the Items and revisions thereof – is therefore required to be hidden, while still allowing applicable users to see the remaining content.
-In support of this, a connected Workspace supports the ability to share Items within Workspace folders, offering a finer level of sharing when it comes to the actual data in a Workspace.
+Certain data - more specifically the Items and revisions thereof - is therefore required to be hidden, while still allowing applicable users to see the remaining content.
+In support of this, a managed content server supports the ability to share Items within server folders, offering a finer level of sharing when it comes to the actual data in a server.

 Sharing permissions for an Item can be set up at the time of creating the Item, or at any stage after its creation.
 Sharing controls are accessed through the Explorer panel, from the Item's associated properties dialog (right-click on Item and choose Properties from the menu), by clicking the link, located below the Item ID field.
 The Share For dialog will open in which you can configure sharing as required.

 Access the Share For dialog, with which to control how the Item is shared with others.